reaktivstudios/rkv-mystery-stream/README.md

 **Description:**

-This repo was created for the Progress (Twitch) broadcast "mystery stream," on July 28th 2020.
+This repo was created for the "Code It Live" (Twitch) broadcast "mystery stream," on July 28th 2020.

 ---